Program

 Ph.D.4 years

-The Department of English provides graduate training in literary studies towards M.A. and Ph.D. degrees.
-Nearly 30 faculty supervise graduate work in a variety of areas:
+The Department of English provides graduate training in literary and textual studies towards M.A. and Ph.D. degrees.
+Our faculty members supervise graduate work in a range of periods, texts, and methods, including:

 Research supervisors